Chapter 1:

 “No!”
 I answer in a bite, clenching my fists.
 “You can’t understand.
 They don’t understand.
 Spending one more or one less day in this world?
 I don’t give it a shit!
 It’s a protest!!”

-For a while sounding like an eternity, they don’t reply.
+For what seems like an eternity, they don’t reply.
 They don’t even move.
 Until the white rabbit leans its head back.

 A chuckle.
 Another.
 Unhinged laughter soon shakes the whole marionette while the boy keeps a perfect poker face.